influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/cronWorkflowStatus.md

 withConditions(conditions)
 ```

-Conditions is a list of conditions the CronWorkflow may have
+"Conditions is a list of conditions the CronWorkflow may have"

 ### fn withConditionsMixin